 Low Memory Warning

 Increasing the memory typically makes your site run faster if it was short on memory.
-However, most sites don’t need more than 128-256MB.
+However, most sites don’t need over 128-256MB.
 Read our linked article for more details on how much you should add.

 Security Vulnerability Detected – Display Errors